Canadian Museum of Immigration at Pier 21: Mascot

 Fenton Bear, the official mascot at the Canadian Museum of Immigration at Pier 21, made his first public appearance in spring of 2015.
 Fenton is an excellent dancer, and is the star of both Dance Off video contest entries.
 He was created as the focus of the museum's junior education program Teddy Bear's Journey, which explores the themes and challenges of immigration through the eyes of children and their stuffed animals.
-Fenton was named for Fenton Crossman, an immigration officer that worked at the Pier in its heyday.
+Fenton was named for Fenton Crossman, an immigration officer who worked at the Pier in its heyday.
 Now Fenton can be found greeting cruise ships, attending festivals on behalf of the museum, and surprising unsuspecting visitors.